 Some of the links in this post are affiliate links, which means we will receive a small commission when you make a purchase by clicking through our links.
 Your purchase helps support our website and allows us to provide you with all this great local information for free.
 Read our disclosure policy here.
-We only recommend products that we use and love ourselves.)
+We only recommend products that we use and love ourselves.

 - Pick Strawberries at one of the farms listed in our U-Pick Strawberry Guide

 - For an experience unique to Florida, visit the TECO Manatee Viewing Center in Apollo Beach, just South of Brandon/Tampa.
 Only open through April 15.

 - Check out a Detroit Tigers Spring Training Game – they have 3 home games in Lakeland the week of Spring Break, all with a kid friendly first pitch at 1:05pm.

 - Feel like making a day of it?
 There are 14 other Major League teams that have Spring Training in Florida, all less than 3 hours from Lakeland, with some just 45 minutes away.
 You can head towards the east coast and catch the Braves at Disney/Lake Buena Vista, the Astros in Kissimmee, the Nationals in Viera, the Mets in Port St. Lucie, and in Jupiter you’ll find both the Cardinals and the Marlins.
 Head west to see the Yankees in Tampa, the Blue Jays in Dunedin, the Phillies in Clearwater, the Pirates in Bradenton, the Orioles in Sarasota, the Rays in Port Charlotte, and in Fort Myers you’ll find the Twins and Red Sox.